Every business is the sum of its employees, and human resources – HR for short – is all about managing a happy, efficient and effective staff.

 As bob is a bespoke platform, pricing depends upon your business’s specific needs; your first 14 days are free.

-Another London native, Cake is a data-driven, automation-heavy HR platform for small and medium businesses.
+Another London native, Cake is a data-driven, automation-heavy HR software uk businesses – both small and medium – can benefit from.
 It covers all of the standard fare, such as timesheets, attendance tracking and scheduling, but also offers a dedicated onboarding system and applicant tracking through the recruitment process.
 The system automates staff scheduling requests and training tasks, thus freeing up time for more substantial work.

 Cake’s analytics and reports are a real high point for business owners in search of real insight into staff behaviour and efficiency.
 However, the software lacks a personal touch and also doesn’t track employee satisfaction like some of its competitors.